eben-vranken/kotodama/README.md

 - **Data privacy:** Keep your data safe and secure with offline storage and no third-party tracking.
 - **Open-source:** Contribute to the project and be a part of the learning community.

-## Getting Started 🚀

-To get started with Kotodama, follow the installation instructions in the [documentation](link-to-docs).

-## Contributing 🤝

-We welcome contributions!
-Check out the [contribution guidelines](link-to-contributing) to get involved.

-## License 📜

-This project is licensed under the [MIT License](link-to-license).

 Happy Learning! 📚✨